Confused about health insurance under the new health reform law? You're not the only one! There's a lot of misinformation out there.

 MYTH?
 You're going to have to give up your current insurance and buy a policy online.

 If you don't have insurance through your job, there will be a place on the Internet to buy it.
-Starting in October 2013, health insurance exchanges (also called marketplaces) will be set up in each state.
-At that time you can enroll in a plan.
-Your insurance coverage in that plan will start Jan.
-1, 2014.
+In the fall of 2013 health insurance Marketplaces (also called Exchanges) were set up in each state.
+You can enroll in an insurance plan through the Marketplace.

-Even if you have insurance through your job, you can still shop for coverage on the exchange if you want.
+Even if you have insurance through your job you can still shop for coverage on the Marketplace if you want.
 But you don't have to.
 If you are happy with the plan your employer offers, you don't need to do anything.

 MYTH?
-Insurance exchanges are cheaper because people can get a tax credit to help buy a plan.
+Insurance Marketplaces are cheaper because people can get a tax credit to help buy a plan.

 That is true for certain people.
-The federal government will offer tax credits to certain families that meet the financial requirements.
+The federal government offers tax credits to certain families that meet the financial requirements.
 The credit is to help them afford insurance.

 MYTH?
 The government's going to tell your family what doctors you're allowed to see.